-- To ensure your cheesecakes have a smooth surface, keep to the mixing time indicated in my recipe.
-For optimum results, make sure the cheese is at room temperature so that it can be creamed at a faster rate than cold cream cheese.
+- To ensure your cheesecakes have a smooth surface, keep to the mixing time indicated in the recipe card below.
+Forbest results, make sure the cheese is at room temperature so that it can be creamed at a faster rate than cold cream cheese.

 Reduce baking temperature

 - I bake my cheesecakes at about 10 degrees Celsius lower than the temperature I use for normal cakes.
 This is so that my cheesecakes do not crack due to high heat.
 This has always produced perfect cheesecakes for me, so this is something you might want to consider when baking cheesecakes.

 - This is another tip to avoid cheesecakes from cracking, be it full-sized cheesecakes or mini cheesecakes.